 MUSI 4209 [1.0 credit] Specialized Studies

 A course designed for Music Honours students who have acquired an extensive background through courses in theory, musicology or composition.
 Course offerings change from year to year.
-Prerequisite(s): permission of the instructor.

 MUSI 4303 [0.5 credit] Music and Gender II